FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

-Where possible, the first subdomain of the eap.arpa. domain SHOULD use the EAP method name, as defined in the IANA Extensible Authentication Protocol (EAP) Registry, sub-registry "Method Types".
+Where possible, the first subdomain of the eap.arpa. domain SHOULD use the EAP method name, as defined in the IANA Extensible Authentication Protocol (EAP) Registry group, "Method Types" registry.
 However, the EAP registry does not follow the domain name conventions specified in {{RFC1034}}, so it is not always possible to make a "one-to-one" mapping between the Method Type name and a subdomain of the eap.arpa. domain.